 Swedish Vallhunds are fascinating dogs with a long, colorful history, sharing their origins with Vikings.
 If you think this means they are powerful dogs, despite their size, you’re right.
-The Vallhund is an amazingly energetic dog with a lot of spunkiness and work ethic.
+The Vallhund is an amazingly energetic dog with a lot of spunkiness and a work ethic.
 While they may be low to the ground, the Swedish Vallhund (or SV for short) is a giant in the herding world.
 “Vallhund” itself is a Swedish word that means “herding dog.”
 They were bred to be short-legged to nip the heels of cattle while avoiding getting kicked.

 This breed is incredibly spirited, with a vibrant personality that is sure to bring a smile to your face.
 They are friendly, loyal, and loving– excellent for many different family types.
 This breed is not for the faint of heart.
 They require plenty of exercise to remain fit and happy.
 They also tend to be quite vocal, so they need training from the moment you bring them home.
 Despite all of this, they are fantastic dogs with love that is as boundless as their energy.

 Let’s dig in and take a look at everything a new owner needs to know about their Vallhund.
 We take a look at their origins, temperament, and appearance, plus what you need to know to care for them.
 This helpful guide ensures that you are prepared to give your dog the happy and healthy life it deserves.